Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-As shoppers increasingly seek out ethical brands, communicating sustainability and health credentials transparently is more important than ever.
+As shoppers increasingly seek out ethical brands, communicating sustainability and health credentials transparently is more important than ever to the food and drink business model.

 According to research by Innova Market Insights, transparency will be one of the top trends for the food and drink industry in 2021, with six in 10 global consumers interested in learning more about where foods come from.